ArunPrakashG/Luna/README.md

 - Updater - automatically check for updates and update tess.
 - Kestrel Http Server - Advanced REST Http server API with various endpoints to provide you with complete control over your assistant.
 - Performence Counter - System to monitor CPU and RAM usage in real-time.
 [Currently only for Windows platforms]
+- Swagger Docs - swagger integretion allows the user to view every available endpoints with their information on the route URL.

 **To be edited later on**